camprevail/pocketvtx/README.md

 **May 2019 Update** *Changed numpad functions to top row numbers instead.*

+You can customize and upload code to the arduino by downloading the free Arduino IDE. https://www.arduino.cc/en/Main/Software Select Arduino Leonardo as the board, select the port, and press Ctrl+U to upload.

 The macro key sends a numpad keyboard sequence of +1234 by default.
 - Press macro once to card in, and again to insert your pin once the pin screen loads.
 *Additional Functions*